OneLiteFeatherNET/Microtus/CONTRIBUTING.md

 The team at Microtus is happy when you are willing to contribute to our project.
 The process to contribute requires some guidelines that you need to follow.
-These guidelines help us improve the project and maintain a consistent style for each contributor
+These help us to improve the project and maintain a consistent style for each contributor

 ## Use a Personal Fork and not an Organization